geodeepak/Seismolive/What's-New-in-ObsPy-1.0.md

 ObsPy gained support for a few new data formats.
 They can be read by just using the normal `obspy.read()`, `obspy.read_events()`, and `obspy.read_inventory()` functions.

 * **Support for additional waveform data formats:**
   - Read support for the ASCII format for waveforms from the K-NET and KiK-net strong-motion seismograph networks.
-See [documentation](http://docs.obspy.org/packages/obspy.io.nied.html).
+See [documentation](https://docs.obspy.org/packages/obspy.io.nied.html).
 * **Support for additional event data formats:**
   - CMTSOLUTION files used by many waveform solvers.
-See [documentation](http://docs.obspy.org/packages/obspy.io.cmtsolution.html).
+See [documentation](https://docs.obspy.org/packages/obspy.io.cmtsolution.html).
   - ESRI shapefile write support, useful in GIS applications.
-See [documentation](http://docs.obspy.org/packages/obspy.io.shapefile.html).
+See [documentation](https://docs.obspy.org/packages/obspy.io.shapefile.html).
   - Google Earth KML output.
-See [documentation](http://docs.obspy.org/packages/obspy.io.kml.html).
+See [documentation](https://docs.obspy.org/packages/obspy.io.kml.html).
 * **Support for additional station data format:**
   - The FDSN web service station text format can now be read.
-See [documentation](http://docs.obspy.org/packages/obspy.io.stationtxt.html).
+See [documentation](https://docs.obspy.org/packages/obspy.io.stationtxt.html).
   - Read support for the NIED's moment tensor TEXT format.
-See [documentation](http://docs.obspy.org/packages/obspy.io.nied.html).
+See [documentation](https://docs.obspy.org/packages/obspy.io.nied.html).
   - Google Earth KML output.
-See [documentation](http://docs.obspy.org/packages/obspy.io.kml.html).
+See [documentation](https://docs.obspy.org/packages/obspy.io.kml.html).
   - Read support for SeisComP3 inventory files.
-See [documentation](http://docs.obspy.org/packages/obspy.io.seiscomp.sc3ml.html).
+See [documentation](https://docs.obspy.org/packages/obspy.io.seiscomp.sc3ml.html).

 ### New Clients

 With `1.0.0` ObsPy gained support for a couple of new local and remote data sources.

 * **SDS file system structure**: The `obspy.clients.filesystem` module has a client to read data from SDS directory structure.
 Very useful for observatories.
-See [documentation](http://docs.obspy.org/packages/obspy.clients.filesystem.html)
+See [documentation](https://docs.obspy.org/packages/obspy.clients.filesystem.html)
-* **Syngine**: The `obspy.clients.syngine` modules grants access to the [IRIS Syngine]() service.
-See [documentation](http://docs.obspy.org/packages/obspy.clients.syngine.html).
+* **Syngine**: The `obspy.clients.syngine` modules grants access to the [IRIS Syngine](https://ds.iris.edu/ds/products/syngine/) service.
+See [documentation](https://docs.obspy.org/packages/obspy.clients.syngine.html).
 * Additionally we removed the old `obspy.neries` client.
 The same data can still be accessed with the `obspy.clients.fdsn` client.

 ### Signal Processing Improvements

 * New `Trace/Stream.slide()` method to ease the implementation of windows algorithms.
-See [documentation](http://docs.obspy.org/packages/autogen/obspy.core.trace.Trace.slide.html).
+See [documentation](https://docs.obspy.org/packages/autogen/obspy.core.trace.Trace.slide.html).
 * New `Trace/Stream.remove_sensitivity()` method to only apply a constant factor but not remove the full response.
-See [documentation](http://docs.obspy.org/packages/autogen/obspy.core.trace.Trace.remove_sensitivity.html).
+See [documentation](https://docs.obspy.org/packages/autogen/obspy.core.trace.Trace.remove_sensitivity.html).
-* **Much more stable butterworth filters!** Really worth a try - higher order and narrower filters are now stable.
+* **Much more stable Butterworth filters!** Really worth a try - higher order and narrower filters are now stable.
 See [here](https://github.com/obspy/obspy/pull/1028) for some more details.
 * Sinc based reconstruction filter.
 This is essentially an almost optimal resampling filter and in many cases you should use it as it has the best results.
-See [documentation](http://docs.obspy.org/packages/autogen/obspy.signal.interpolation.lanczos_interpolation.html) and [here](https://github.com/obspy/obspy/pull/1101) for more details.
+See [documentation](https://docs.obspy.org/packages/autogen/obspy.signal.interpolation.lanczos_interpolation.html) and [here](https://github.com/obspy/obspy/pull/1101) for more details.
 * Higher order detrending methods.
-See documentation [here](http://docs.obspy.org/packages/autogen/obspy.signal.detrend.polynomial.html) and [here](http://docs.obspy.org/packages/autogen/obspy.signal.detrend.spline.html).
+See documentation [here](https://docs.obspy.org/packages/autogen/obspy.signal.detrend.polynomial.html) and [here](https://docs.obspy.org/packages/autogen/obspy.signal.detrend.spline.html).

 ### Changes in the TauP Implementation

 * Now supports the `nd` velocity model files as an input.
 * Added geographic methods to calculate ray paths and pierce points on geographic bodies.
-See the [documentation](http://docs.obspy.org/packages/autogen/obspy.taup.tau.TauPyModel.html) for more details: The `get_travel_time_geo()`, `get_pierce_points_geo()`, and `get_ray_paths_geo()` methods are new.
+See the [documentation](https://docs.obspy.org/packages/autogen/obspy.taup.tau.TauPyModel.html) for more details: The `get_travel_time_geo()`, `get_pierce_points_geo()`, and `get_ray_paths_geo()` methods are new.
-* Support for burried receivers.
+* Support for buried receivers.
 * In general more accurate and faster calculations.
 * We now ship with a bunch more velocity models: `1066a`, `1066b`, `ak135`, `ak135f`, `ak135f_no_mud`, `herrin`, `iasp91`, `jb`, `prem`, `pwdk`, `sp6`